Carr, Raiders beat Colts 23-20 to close in on playoff spot

 The Raiders went back in front on Carr’s 11-yard touchdown pass to Renfrow on fourth-and-2 with 11:18 left in the fourth.
 Carr scrambled to his right before throwing to an open Renfrow in the end zone.

-Las Vegas got off to a fast start, marching right down the field after the opening kickoff.
-Jacobs’ 2-yard TD run capped a 12-play, 75-yard drive that lasted more than seven minutes.

-The Raiders had a 10-3 lead late in the first half when a couple of mistakes helped keep the Colts in the game.

-First, rookie guard Alex Leatherwood was flagged for a false start on third-and-1 at the Indianapolis 10.
-After a Carr sack and a Colts timeout, Las Vegas settled for a 44-yard field goal by Daniel Carlson with 1:47 left.
+Las Vegas had a 10-3 lead late in the first half when a couple of mistakes helped keep the Colts in the game.
+Rookie guard Alex Leatherwood was flagged for a false start and Carlson sent a kickoff out of bounds, leading to Taylor’s 1-yard TD run with 1 second left.

-Then Carlson’s kickoff went out of bounds, handing Indianapolis the ball at its 40.
-Wentz promptly directed the Colts to Taylor’s 1-yard TD run with 1 second left, trimming the Raiders’ lead to 13-10 at the break.

 INJURY REPORT